keybase/book-content/01-people/00-index.md

 Let’s talk about identity.

-When you first sign up for an online account, there are a couple of steps that have become pretty standard:
+When you first sign up for an account online, there are a couple of steps that have become pretty standard:

 * You create a username, so that you have a friendly way to refer to your account and establish identity.
 * You create a password, so that no one else can access your account.